RomanPodkovyrin/RomanPodkovyrin.github.io/_tabs/notes.md

 <!-- - <a href="/assets/docs/UoB_Roman_Podkovyrin_Final_Year_Project.pdf" target="_blank" class="image fit">Dissertation</a> -->

 > The following are some of the notes that have been taken by me over the years.
-I do not claim sole ownership to those as it's not my original work.
-Those are just put into format that was easier for me to remember and understand, by rephrasing and adding my own explanations.
-Please feel free to use those, most of those should have references at the bottom that links to the original content.
 {: .prompt-info }

 - Cloud